 We served this steak with mashed potatoes, always a great side dish for steak.
 I also picked up a bag of organic peas and carrots at Whole Foods.

-Try some of these great sides for seared steak:
+Here are great sides for seared steak:

 Final Takeaway